malkhamis-panw/gaia/doc/documentation.md

 ### EnforcerReport

-Post a new Defender statistics report.
+Post a new enforcer statistics report.

 #### Example